openshift/enhancements/enhancements/microshift/lvms-topolvm-downstream-replacement.md

 There is some risk that the LVMS deployment will not work with the existing deviceClasses and storageClasses.
 We will mitigate this risk by testing the upgrade process in CI and by providing a rollback mechanism in case of failure.
+Specific test scenarios that are not handled in the generic LVMS use cases should especially involve [Software RAIDs introduced with LVM Raid](https://github.com/topolvm/topolvm/blob/2597dc75821009230af3be4067d377eef4bbe0a4/docs/lvmd.md?plain=1#L28-L36) with custom create options
+This is because in LVMS, these are not supported by default and require a custom deviceClass and are now enabled for the first time within LVMS through the MicroShift deployment.

 Additionally, we will provide documentation on how to correctly set up an empty LVMCluster and how to run debugging procedures in case of failure.